 - In 2015, there were 3,477 people killed and an estimated additional 391,000 injured in crashes involving distracted drivers.
 (NHTSA)

 - The fatal crash rate for teens is 3 times greater than for drivers age 20 and over.
 (IIHS)

 - Driver distraction is responsible for more than 58% of teen crashes.
 (AAA Foundation for Traffic Safety)

-Risk Estimates that a Distracted Driving Attorney Understands
+Risk Estimates that a Dallas Distracted Driving Lawyer Understands

 Six studies conducted by the Virginia Tech Transportation Institute provide a snapshot of risk estimates for crashes caused by distracted driving.
 A good distracted driving attorney is familiar with these risk factors and knows how to dig for all the facts surrounding your injury collision.

 - Dialing a cell phone made the risk of crash or near-crash event 2.8 times as high as non-distracted driving.